Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/converter-configuration-reference.md

 ## Converter configuration examples

-See a collection of[example converters on GitHub](https://github.com/Amplitude-Developer-Docs/flexible-ingestion-examples/blob/main/README.md).
+See a collection of [example converters on GitHub](https://github.com/Amplitude-Developer-Docs/flexible-ingestion-examples/blob/main/README.md).